MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/as-xtabs.md

- #`as.xtabs`: Conversion of a RevoScaleR Cross Tabulation Object to an xtabs Object
+ #as.xtabs: Conversion of a RevoScaleR Cross Tabulation Object to an xtabs Object

  Applies to version 9.1.0 of package RevoScaleR.